fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 ### **Modified thresholds**

 The thresholds do not have to be maintained for eternity, but changes should take the effect on the warning system into account.
-In particular, having a `lockin_blocks` that is incompatible with the one used for the warning system may have long-term effects, as the warning system cannot rely on a permanently detectable condition anymore.
+In particular, having a `lockedin_blocks` that is incompatible with the one used for the warning system may have long-term effects, as the warning system cannot rely on a permanently detectable condition anymore.

 ## Rationale